si-mv/swe-resources/module-2/unit-1/workshop-4/oauth-project/sArCaSmR/README.md

 - [ ] Build your `auth/google/callback` endpoint in the frontend.
 - [ ] Pass this up to the server and handle the rest of the authorization code flow to get your tokens.

 :+1: Your response from Google should contain an access_token (which we could use to access Google's APIs) and also an id_token.
-We use the id_token to register/authenticate the user.
+We use the id_token to authenticate the user, and then log them in.

 ### Handle the id_token

 - [ ] Get the id_token from the response sent by Google.
 In order to verify it's authenticity, you can send it to Google's *introspection endpoint* https://oauth2.googleapis.com/tokeninfo?id_token=XYZ123 (Google will check that the jwt is genuine using the secret key that was used to sign the jwt, just like we did using `jwt.verify(token, secret_key)` in the previous workshops.
 The response from the introspection endpoint will be the *payload* of the jwt.
 - [ ] Once you have the payload, you can add it to a `users` array which mocks sArCaSmR's database.
 One particularly useful property from the payload is the "sub" - this is the *subject id* and is a unique id for your user shared between you and Google.
+- [ ] Borrow the `login` function from the middleware of Bleeter and use it to "log in" the user to sArCaSmR.

-:+1: If you get back a valid id_token, then the user has authenticated!
+:+1: If you successfully validate the id_token, then the user has authenticated!
+If you generate a sArCaSmR access token, the user has logged in to sArCaSmR!
+Well done :)

 Take a look at your `auth.js` middleware from your project in workshop-1.
 Google has essentially done the job of the `authenticate` middleware (checking username:password).
 You can now generate an access token for your user using the `login` middleware we developed last time.